Praptimishra667/Customer-Emotion-Mining/README.md

 # 💬 Customer Feedback Visualizer

-Harness the power of Natural Language Processing (NLP) to decode what customers are really saying!
-This project analyzes and visualizes customer feedback using advanced sentiment analysis techniques.
-By categorizing reviews into sentiment groups and visualizing them with interactive pie charts, it offers a quick, insightful look into customer satisfaction.
+This project leverages Natural Language Processing (NLP) to analyze and interpret customer feedback.
+Using rule-based tools like VADER and TextBlob for initial sentiment labeling, and a Bidirectional LSTM model for advanced sentiment classification, it effectively categorizes reviews into sentiment groups.
+The results are visualized through interactive pie charts, offering clear insights into customer satisfaction.
+The BiLSTM model achieved a test accuracy of 45% after training.

 ---